Lisa Bortman, EdD

 facilitating, and managing change in diverse settings.
 Lisa earned a Master’s Degree

 in Educational Leadership from Bridgewater State College and a Bachelor of Science

 310.506.4130 | email@example.com

-Lily Pang, Director of Institutional Research, is a Pepperdine alumna with a B.S.
+Lily Pang, Director of Institutional Research, is a graduate of Pepperdine with a B.S. degree in

-degree in Business Administration and an MBA with emphasis in programming and quantitative
+Business Administration and an MBA with emphasis in programming and quantitative analysis.
+Her

-analysis.
-Her previous work experience include managing computer labs, teaching
+previous work experiences with the IT department include managing computer labs, teaching

-technology classes, and consulting doctoral students on data analysis using SPSS.
+technology classes, and providing consultation to doctoral students on data analysis using SPSS.

 Associate Director of Institutional Research

 Jazmin Zane joined Pepperdine University in 2013 as the Associate Director of Institutional Research.